Candlestick Charts Stars – Dojis, Shooting, Morning and Evening Stars

 Some traders will exit half of their position to lock in profits.
 Others will use the star to establish levels for both entries and stops.
 So, while the candle is small, it is powerful in that it makes traders take notice and react accordingly.

 Candlestick Star Variations

 On the other side of the coin, if you buy a stock that prints the morning star, be prepared for some sort of pullback.
 It is not uncommon for that to happen nearly 50% of the time.
-What we want to see however, is that the lowest low of the morning star is not violated.
 If there is a violation of the lows, then the morning star is negated.

-Lets take a look at the morning star candlestick at work on a live trading example.
+Let's take a look at the morning star candlestick at work with a live trading example.

-- The real bodies of all 3 candles do not overlap on each other
+- The real bodies of all three candles do not overlap

 - The third candle closes well into the first one; preferably regaining 75% of the candle